w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 For validators who were offline at some point during one synch-epoch, they can adjust their clock temporarily (till the next synch epoch) with the following algorithm.

 **1. Case:** If $V$ was online at some point of a synch-epoch and when he becomes online if his clock works well, he should continue to collect the arrival time of valid blocks and produce his block according to his clock as usual.
 A block is considered as valid in this case if it is not equivocated, if the block is sent by the right validator and if its slot number belong to the current synch epoch.
-In the end of the sych-epoch, if he has collected $n$ arrival time of valid blocks he runs the median algorithm with these blocks.
+In the end of the synch-epoch, if he has collected $n$ arrival time of valid blocks he runs the median algorithm with these blocks.
 If it has less than $n$ blocks it should wait till collecting $n$ arrival time of valid blocks.
 We note that he does not run the median algorithm not only with the arrival time of the finalized blocks.

 **2. Case:** If $V$ was online at some point of a synch-epoch and when he becomes online if his clock does not work anymore, he should continue to collect the arrival time of valid blocks.
 He can adjust his clock according to e.g., the arrival time of the last finalized block in GRANDPA to continue to produce block.
 He can use this clock till collecting $n$ valid blocks.
 After collecting $n$ valid blocks he should readjust his clock according to the output of the median algorithm with these $n$ valid blocks.

-With the temporarily clock adjustment, we can guarantee that the difference between this new clock and an honest parties clock is at most $2\delta_{max} + |\Sigma|$.
+With the temporary clock adjustment, we can guarantee that the difference between this new clock and an honest parties clock is at most $2\delta_{max} + |\Sigma|$.

-**We note that during one sync-epoch the ratio of such offline validators should not be more that 0.05 otherwise it can affect the security of the relative time algorithm.**
+**We note that during one sync-epoch the ratio of such offline validators should not be more than 0.05 otherwise it can affect the security of the relative time algorithm.**

 ---

 ## 5. Security Analysis

 (If you are interested in parameter selection and practical results based on the security analysis, you can directly go to the next section)
-BABE is the same as Ouroboros Praos except the chain selection rule and clock adjustment.
+BABE is the same as Ouroboros Praos except for the chain selection rule and clock adjustment.
 Therefore, the security analysis is similar to Ouroboros Praos with few changes.

 ### Definitions
 We give the definitions of security properties before jumping to proofs.

 **Definition 1 (Chain Growth (CG)) [1,2]:** Chain growth with parameters $\tau \in (0,1]$ and $s \in \mathbb{N}$ ensures that if the best chain owned by an honest party at the onset of some slot $sl_u$ is $C_u$, and the best chain owned by an honest party at the onset of slot $sl_v \geq sl_u+s$ is $C_v$, then the difference between the length of $C_v$ and $C_u$ is greater or equal than/to $\tau s$.

-The honest chain growth (HCG) property is weaker version of CG which is the same definition with the restriction that $sl_v$  and $sl_u$ are assigned to honest validators.
+The honest chain growth (HCG) property is a weaker version of CG which is the same definition with the restriction that $sl_v$  and $sl_u$ are assigned to honest validators.
 The parameters of HCG are $\tau_{hcg}$ and $s_{hcg}$ instead of $\tau$ and $s$ in the CG definition.

-**Definition 2 (Existantial Chain Quality (ECQ)) [1,2]:** Consider a chain $C$ possessed by an honest party at the onset of a slot $sl$.
+**Definition 2 (Existential Chain Quality (ECQ)) [1,2]:** Consider a chain $C$ possessed by an honest party at the onset of a slot $sl$.
 Let $sl_1$ and $sl_2$ be two previous slots for which $sl_1 + s_{ecq} \leq sl_2 \leq sl$.
 Then $C[sl_1 : sl_2]$ contains at least one block generated by an honest party.

 **Definition 2 (Chain Density (CD)):** The CD property with parameters $s_{cd} \in \mathbb{N}$ ensures that any portion $B[s_u:s_v]$ of  a final blockchain $B$ spanning between rounds $s_u$ and $s_v  = s_u + s_{cd}$   contains more honest blocks.